 External Exam and Pupillary Reactions.
 The doctor will observe the pupil reactions when a light and object is introduced at close distance.
 At the same time, the doctor will observe the exterior structures of your eye, examining for variations of the normal condition in the position of your eyelids and areas surrounding the eyes.

 Retinoscopy.
 This test helps to establish your prescription.
 A streak of light will be directed into your eyes, as the examiner changes the lenses in an instrument (phoropter) in front of you.
-You will be asked to observe the letters at a distance through.
+You will be asked to observe the letters at a distance though.
 Alternatively, an automated instrument (autorefractor) is used on most all patients for the same purpose.

 Refraction Testing.
 The results of the computerized autorefractor are used as a starting point to refine your prescription.
 This is a series of questions, such as “Which is better, this or that?” while flipping back and forth between alternate lenses.
 Your prescription is better defined by selecting a preferred lens.